GreptimeTeam/docs/docs/v0.7/en/reference/sql/information-schema/engines.md

 # ENGINES

-The `ENGINES` table provides provides information about storage engines.
+The `ENGINES` table provides information about storage engines.
 This is particularly useful for checking whether a storage engine is supported, or to see what the default engine is.

 The `ENGINES` table has the following columns: